ebdrup/eleventy-plugin-inline-tweet/README.md

 # eleventy-plugin-inline-tweet

-This plugin will transform a text like:
+This plugin will transform a text anywhere in your content that looks like:

 ```
 inlineTweet:https://twitter.com/code_conf/status/651724049463312384